 OUR ADVICE FOR PROSPECTIVE STUDENTS

-Is Nido still considering new bookings for September 2020?
+Is Nido still considering new bookings for the rest of the year?

 Is Nido still doing viewings?